sunyue1380/QuickDAO4/docs/en/config/annotation.md

 ## @Index

-create database index, using in field
+Creating database index, using in field

-> Recommand create index in unique constraint column for accelerating search speed
+> Recommand creating index in a unique constraint column to accelerate searching speed

 ```java
 public class User{